TheGreymanShow/vertical-pod-autoscaler-operator/README.md

 ## Scope and Features of the project

-The scope of the project includes configuring Vertical Pod Autoscaler(VPA) through GitOps and confirming the efficiency in CPU/Memory utilization on an application deployed on Kubernetes cluster with fluctuating workload.
-We also wish to visualize these metrics using a dashboard.
+The scope of the project includes configuring Vertical Pod Autoscaler(VPA) through GitOps and tracking the efficiency in CPU/Memory utilization of an application deployed on the Kubernetes cluster with the fluctuating workload.

+### Major Milestones
+- [ ] Install the VPA autoscaler via GitOps
+- [ ] Identify an application to serve as a candidate for VPA testing (see next point on POC)
+- [ ] Create a POC in a demo k8s namespace showcasing VPA working
+- [ ] Implement VPA for a live running service for heavy/fluctuating compute workloads
+- [ ] Track CPU/Memory utilization in Grafana, confirming results
+- [ ] Proceed to implement VPA for all compute heavy workloads

 ### Out of Scope: